nsaliu/laravel-uri/README.md

 ### getScheme

-Return the scheme part of the URI.
+Get the scheme part of the URI.

 ```
 $uri = new Uri();